mapcraftlabs/mapcraft_docs/advanced_features.md

 ### customMapAddFunction

-The customMapAddFunction shoudl also be used to make circles using the leaflet API.
+The customMapAddFunction should also be used to make circles using the leaflet API.
 If you want standard circles just copy the code below, but anything supported by the Leaflet API should work.
 The function will be passed a list of shapes and a Leaflet feature layer.
 Simply build a representation of each shape using the Leaflet API and add it to the feature layer.

 ```javascript
 customMapAddFunction: function(shapes, featureLayer) {